igomezv/igomezv.github.io/aboutme.md

 ### Professional and contact info

-Isidro is a physicist-mathematician, with master's degree and PhD in advanced technology.
-He works on artificial neural networks, Bayesian inference, machine learning and cosmological models of dark energy.
-He also participates in writing projects in Spanish, both creative writing (short stories and essays) and technical textbooks at the high school level.
+Isidro is a physicist-mathematician with a master's degree and PhD in advanced technology.
+He writes short stories, essays, textbooks and Python code.
+His research interests are neural networks, Bayesian inference and cosmological models of dark energy.
+He is currently a postdoc in machine learning applied to observational cosmology.

 ***Links:*** [Portfolio](portfolio.md), [download CV in pdf](https://www.dropbox.com/s/jwozqjhoijk8aq0/CV_eng.pdf?dl=0).